timchin/timchin/README.md

 Hi, I'm Tim.

 This is my personal website and portfolio.
-Wlecome.
+Welcome.